JeffreyStocker/homebridge-ecoplug/README.md

 # Firewalls

-Please ensure that the any firewalls are set to allow port 9000 incoming or the port that is defined in the configuration parameter "port", and port 25 outgoing
+Please ensure that the any firewalls are set to allow the port defined in the configuration parameter "port" (default 9000), and port 25 outgoing

 ```
 //Example using UFW

-//allows incoming message on port 9000 or the port that is defined in the configuration parameter "port"
+//allows incoming messages incoming port (default 9000)
 sudo ufw allow incoming 9000

 //allows outgoing messages on port 25
+//needed if blocking outgoing messages
 sudo ufw allow outgoing 25

 ```